nazdridoy/ngpt/docs/examples/basic.md

 ngpt --rewrite "This is a draft text that needs to be better written with improved grammar and style"

 # Rewrite text from a file
-cat draft.txt | ngpt --rewrite
+cat draft.txt | ngpt -r

 # Rewrite with specific guidance
-echo "Text to improve" | ngpt --rewrite --preprompt "Improve this text while making it more formal and professional"
+echo "Text to improve" | ngpt -r --preprompt "Improve this text while making it more formal and professional"
 ```

 ### Git Commit Message Generation